shadmanadman/KWebView/README.md

      current web view.
    - *Note*: If you don't implement this, all links will be opened in your current web view.
 - `enableJavaScript`: Enable javascript content
+- `allowCookies`: allow the webview to use cookies
+- `enableDomStorageForAndroid`: enable DOM storage for Android

 #### Rearranging html content
 If you are loading html content you can change some font options and rearrange the content to be shown better